List of civilians killed in the Gaza war

-This is a list of notable civilians killed by Israel during the Gaza war.
+This is a list of notable civilians killed by Israel during the Gaza war and genocide.
 Included are numerous journalists who have been killed, from agencies including Al Jazeera, Associated Press, and Reuters, as well as photojournalists and freelance journalists.
 Professional athletes include two former international footballers, a volleyball player, and a karate champion expected to compete at the Olympics prior to her bombing in a refugee camp; among other civilians are poets, novelists, professors, doctors, social media personalities, and community volunteers.
 Some entries include families killed in airstrikes with the most deaths per family recorded at 54.